Last Updated on September 16, 2022

 How To Sell On Macy’s?

-The biggest challenge you will face with selling on Macy’s is establishing a relationship with a buyer and approaching them at the right time.
+The biggest challenge you will face with selling at Macy’s is establishing a relationship with a buyer and approaching them at the right time.
 There are a few ways you can attempt to get in contact with Macy’s buyers, and you should be aware that it might take trying all of the options before you get anywhere with them.
 Keep in mind that the competition for selling on Macy’s is high and that many sellers are attempting to do precisely what you are.
 Here you will find a few methods you can try to get in contact with Macy’s buyers.

 Many companies are already using CommerceHub, but you may not know that they can potentially help you make connections with big box stores like Macy’s.
 CommerceHub has a program of its own called Retailer Connection Network where they help 12,000 retailers, brands, and suppliers get connected.
 The process for using CommerceHub to connect to retailers starts with creating a Supplier Profile for their no-cost program.
 Your profile will contain a vast amount of information to help determine if you would make a good fit for Macy’s.
 If your company is seen as a good fit, the team at CommerceHub will reach out and attempt to make the connection to a buyer.
 From there, if you and the buyer decide to move forward, you would begin the onboarding process.